 Right now we’re hearing about installation and download problems, FaceTime issues, Wi-Fi connectivity issues, Face ID problems, problems with auto-brightness, crashes, lag, and problems with first and third-party applications.

 Apple will fix many of the problems plaguing the iOS 15 beta, but some issues will probably linger throughout the beta testing process.

 You can’t predict what you’ll encounter during your time on the iOS 15 beta and that’s why we recommend doing some prep work before you install the software on your iPhone.

 We’ve put together a pre-installation checklist and it will help you get everything in order before you install the iOS 15 beta.
 We’ve also put together a walkthrough that will hold your hand through the beta installation process.

 Where to Find Feedback

 If you’re using an older iPhone or you’re having a good experience on an older version of iOS 14, you’ll want to dig into feedback before you jump to the beta.
-If you’re on iOS 14.5 or an older version of iOS 14, there’s no way back once you install the iOS 15 beta on your phone.
+If you’re on iOS 14.7 or an older version of iOS 14, there’s no way back to your version of iOS once you install the iOS 15 beta on your phone.